• Skip to primary navigation

 Who Shouldn’t Buy Thursday’s Captain Boots?

-• Guys who want something they can go hiking in.
+• These are more urban boots.
 Thursday does offer more outdoorsy boots, but not in wide widths.

 Thursday is storming the boot industry with their low prices and versatile lasts, and it’s great that our wide-footed brethren can get in on the action.